EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

 <h1>vagrant-ubuntu.sh</h1>
 <h3>Vagrant LAMP Stack Deployment</h3>

 <p>This script automates the setup and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on two Vagrant virtual machines, referred to as the "Master" and "Slave" nodes.
-To accomplish this, it performs the following steps.</p>
+To accomplish this, It performs the following steps:</p>

    - Configure the Vagrantfile with the defined VM settings.
    - Create and provision the Master and Slave VMs.